mridang/dashclock-profiles/README.md

 dashclock-profiles
 ==================

-A Dashclock plugin that displays information about the currently activate profile
+A Dashclock plugin that displays information about your device's currently activated profile.